 C. Wayne Jones, PhD

 Thursday, November 7th, 2018, 8:30am-12:30pm, Venango County Human Services, Franklin, PA

 Family structure refers to the way family members organize their relationships with respect to boundaries, close-distance, and power.
 Children’s presenting problems are best understood and treated in the context of their family’s structure.
 Enmeshment is one of four structural patterns most associated with serious emotional disturbance in children.
 This workshop describes the characteristics of enmeshment and how this interactional pattern shapes children’s development of social-emotional competencies and their response to treatment.
 Treatment guidelines are highlighted, as well as common clinical traps therapists are likely to encounter when working with enmeshed relational patterns.

 By attending this training, participants will be able to:

-- Explain the how enmeshed relationship patterns shape children’s social-emotional competencies
+- Explain how enmeshed relationship patterns shape children’s social-emotional competencies

-- Identify common clinical traps when treating enmeshment and how to avoid them
+- Describe common clinical traps when working with enmeshment

 Frequently Asked Questions

 Visit our FBMHS Policies & FAQs for additional information regarding the CFBT online learning center, accommodations for disabilities, reporting problems with the course, instructions for viewing webinars, etc.